-Georg-August-Universität Göttingen 6 C 4 WLH
+6 C

-Universität Kassel/Witzenhausen 4 VVLH
+Universität Kassel/Witzenhausen 4 WLH

 Module M.SIA.E31: Strategic management

-Learning outcome, core skills: Workload: The contents and framework of strategic management; Attendance time: An introduction to organisational & business strategies; 60 h The importance of values and purpose in defining organisation's strategic goals; Self-study time: The management of stakeholder relations; 120 h Performance management and strategic control; The management of strategic change;
+The contents and framework of strategic management; An introduction to organisational & business strategies; The importance of values and purpose in defining organisation's strategic goals; Workload: Attendance time: 60 h Self-study time: 120 h

-Course: Strategic management (Lecture, Seminar)

-- Contents: - · Concepts and frameworks used in strategic management; - The importance of values and purpose in defining an organisation's strategic goals; - The analysis of the complex environment of agrifood organisations and how it shapes the strategic behaviour of members of the value chain and an organisation's competitive environment; - A critical review of strategic frameworks (e.g. Porter's five forces, life cycle analysis); - The analysis of the internal environment (value creating activities, capabilities and resources); - · An introduction to organisational and business strategies; - The management of stakeholder relations; - · The relationship between organisation and strategy; - The management of strategic change and the role of strategic leadership.
+Course: Strategic management (Lecture, Seminar) Contents: Concepts and frameworks used in strategic management; The importance of values and purpose in defining an organisation's strategic goals; The analysis of the complex environment of agrifood organisations and how it shapes the strategic behaviour of members of the value chain and an organisation's competitive environment; A critical review of strategic frameworks (e.g. Porter's five forces, life cycle analysis); The analysis of the internal environment (value creating activities, capabilities and resources); An introduction to organisational and business strategies; The management of stakeholder relations; The relationship between organisation and strategy; The management of strategic change and the role of strategic leadership.
+4 WLH

-Examination: Oral presentation (approx. 20 minutes, 50%) and written examination 6 C (60 minutes, 50%)

-Students should demonstrate a sound understanding of the strategic management concepts and frameworks.
+Examination: Oral presentation (approx. 20 minutes, 50%) and written examination (60 minutes, 50%) Examination requirements: Students should demonstrate a sound understanding of the strategic management concepts and frameworks.
 Further requirements include: development of a research design to contribute to the development of a scenario analysis; collection and analysis of data in groups.
+6 C

+Admission requirements: